Artiume/Crypto/README.md

 ## What is a cryptocurrency

+a decentralized digital ledger that is incorruptible, unfalsifiable, and indestructible.

-There are two main components to cryptocurrency with a growing number of additional components as Web3 grows.
+Cryptocurrency is a Settlement Network.
+It maintains a ledger of anyones' accounts.
+Allowing a decentralized digital ledger that is incorruptible, unfalsifiable, and indestructible of [unit account for everyone.](https://blog.chainalysis.com/reports/bitcoin-addresses)  There are two main components to cryptocurrency with a growing number of additional components as Web3 grows.
 The ledger, also known as the blockchain and its associated coin.
-[A cryptocurrency similar to a Coin is a Token,](https://www.ledger.com/academy/crypto/what-is-the-difference-between-coins-and-tokens) it may be bought and sold similar to coins.
+A cryptocurrency similar to a Coin is a Token, it may be bought and sold similar to coins.
 In addition to Tokens, there are also smart contracts, decentralized autonomous organization (DAO's), and more.
 See the Web3 section for more.

+The Bitcoin blockchain currently uses the RIPE-MD160 hash function, as long as this protocol is used, [2^160 Bitcoin addresses are possible.](https://steadyblockchain.com/exactly-how-many-possible-bitcoin-addresses-could-be-created/) This makes exactly 1,461,501,637,330,902,918,203,684,832,716,283,019,655,932,542,976 possible Bitcoin addresses.
+If all Bitcoin addresses where equally distributed to everyone on earth, each person would get 196,385,600,286,334,710,857,791,565,804,391,698,421 Bitcoin addresses.

 ## How to start